eventdata/ConfliBERT/README.md

 ## Prerequisites

-ConfliBERT requires Python 3.6+ and CUDA 10.2+ on a Linux system.
+ConfliBERT requires Python 3 and CUDA (for GPU accel).
 You can install the dependencies using either conda (recommended) or pip.

 ### Option 1: Using Conda (Recommended)
 ```bash